mobolarin/Employee-Management-Project/README.md

 # Employee Management System Project
-This is a group project by Team D of SQL Study Group for an Employee Management System (EMS)
+This is a group project by Team D of SQL Study Group for an Employee Management System (EMS).

 # Overview
 The Employee Management System (EMS) is a SQL-based project that simulates how organisations manage employee information within a relational database.